 The field of history has changed significantly in recent decades—and public interest in history has grown.
 From the development of the field of women's and gender history to new perspectives on cultural analysis and cultural diversity, the discipline of history has expanded in scope, theory and methodology.
 Moreover, increasing attendance at historical sites and museums, as well as interest in documentary films and the History Channel, has spurred the growth of the field of public history.

 The Department of History's curriculum reflects these changes, while maintaining Loyola's traditional strengths in Medieval, Modern Western European and United States history.
 In our core offerings, students now may choose among courses in European, American, African, Asian, Latin American and World history.
 For upper-level undergraduates, the department offers a variety of specialized courses in all of these geographical area.
-Our faculty and courses play a significant role in Loyola's interdisciplinary programs, including International Studies, Asian Studies, Black World Studies, Peace Studies, Urban Studies and Women's Studies.
+Our faculty and courses play a significant role in Loyola's interdisciplinary programs, including International Studies, Asian Studies, African Studies and the African Diaspora, Peace Studies, Urban Studies and Women's Studies.
 At the graduate level, we were one of the first in the nation to offer a master's degree in public history, and now are one of the first to offer a Ph.D. in the field.

 We offer an undergraduate major; master's programs in history and public history; a master's program in history and library information science (jointly with Dominican University); and a doctoral program in history.
 Graduates are prepared for careers in teaching and public history, but they also have transferable skills, and many undergraduate majors make careers in law, business, government and research institutions.